CoveredInChocolate/WarGame_CppNdCapstone/README.md

 ### Installing SDL2

-On Ubuntu, the SDL package can be installed by running:
+On Ubuntu, the SDL package can be installed by running the following:

 ```
 sudo apt install cmake libsdl2-dev
+sudo apt install libsdl2-image-dev
 ```

 ## Basic Build Instructions